 Academic Accommodations for Disabilities and Medical Conditions

 Academic Affairs seeks to support and assist students of Garrett-Evangelical Theological Seminary who are considering or seeking academic accommodations because of disability or health conditions.
-Ms. Krista McNeil, administrator for academic affairs, oversees the accommodations process and procedures.
+Ms. Krista McNeil, registrar-in-training, oversees the accommodations process and procedures.

 Types of Accommodations